 1. Zoom H6 (priced at £275): To capture your interview, use a recorder like a Zoom – this isn't a cheap option, but it's incredibly powerful and something that allows separate track recording for up to six guests.
 It's a long-term investment without the need for a computer.

-2. Shure SM58 (priced at around £109): I have two Audio Technica ATR2100 USB for my interviews – but they're no longer available to buy in the UK.
-I also have a third mic, a Shure SM58 – equally perfect.
-I highly recommended it.
+2. Shure SM58 (priced at around £105): We have two Audio Technica ATR2100 USBs for our interviews – but they're no longer available to buy in the UK.
+We also have a third mic, a Shure SM58 – equally perfect.
+We highly recommended it.